 Respondent Response

 Cepro No.

 ENGIE No.

 IMServ Yes.
 Doesn't this Modification have a direct impact on the MHHS SCR, we were under the impression that it would not be allowed to progress on that basis alone?
 If it did, this in turn means the Panel have an obligation to refer to Ofgem any Modification that impacts on a current SCR.

-To re-iterate a previous point - any solution would need to be supported in the MHHS arrangements, not just current legacy arrangements given the limited life of the legacy arrangements.
+To re-iterate a previous point - any solution would need to be designed in the MHHS arrangements, not in the current legacy arrangements given the limited life of the legacy arrangements, else this would need to be backed out of MHHS once MHHS goes live.
+Clearly, that would make no sense.
 Given the up-and-coming code freeze, is this even possible?

-We would also add, overall, this was a very poor consultation.
-It was unclear, ambiguous, incomplete, and contradictory with badly constructed CSDs.
+We would also add, overall, this is a very poor consultation.
+It is unclear, ambiguous, incomplete, and contradictory with badly constructed CSDs.

-The consultation pro-forma has questions in a jumbled-up order with some of the response boxes un-editable.
+The consultation pro-forma has questions in a jumbled-up order with some of the response boxes uneditable.

-Having said all the above, we are grateful for the team at Elexon and the Proposer for spending time with IMServ today to clarify most of the significant issues we had previously reported.
+It doesn't present the need for change or a clear workable solution to us, so we must reject it.

 Northern Powergrid No.

 SNRG

 Stark No.

 UKPN No.